Not why the addiction but why the pain.Dr. Gabor Maté, Physician and Addiction Expert

 Emotion Is Energy In Motion

 Our emotions usually tell us two things – they let us know who we need to build relationships with or what actions to take.

-In the modern world, we are feeling more than ever before because we are surrounded by so much information and so many social interactions (virtual or IRL), facilitated by technology and new cultural norms.
+In modernity, we are feeling more than ever before because we are inundated by information and “social” interactions (virtual or IRL), facilitated by technology and culture.